OthmanSefraoui/Data_story/docs/index.md

 {: .text-justify}

 ## Global emissions
 First, let us look at the global emisions for our five goods.
-As usual, we need to adjust for a growing population of bred animals, so we plot the "raw" data as well as the "per capita" data, normalized by .
-Mind the axis: so that you are able to compare the emissions between products, there is no baseline, and the vertical axis *doesn't start at 0*.
+As usual, we need to adjust for a growing population, so we plot the "raw" data as well as the "per capita" data, normalized by the (human) population.
+Mind the axis: there is no baseline so that you are able to compare the emissions between products, and the vertical axis *doesn't start at 0*.
 We vizualize variations, but be careful about the starting point.
 {: .text-justify}

 {% include display_globem.html %}